Shiver, Frye and Big Man: Concept

 When initially designing Deep Cut, Inoue stated they started out as festival representatives but felt that by increasing the number of idols would mean challenging both the Squid Sisters and Off the Hook.
-To differentiate them from their predecessors, he played around with the concept of the group being "loveable villains" and leaned into the bad boy archetype; using motifs such as moray eels, sharks and rays in the members' designs due to those animals being predators of squids and octopi.
+To differentiate them from their predecessors, he played around with the concept of the group being "loveable villains" and leaned into the bad boy archetype; using motifs such as moray eels, sharks and rays in the members' designs due to those animals being predators of squids and octopuses.
 Inoue added that despite being "bad boys", he designed them to play a role in both the hub of Splatsville and in the story campaign as popular representatives of the people of Splatsville; he elaborated that to support their home town through financial difficulty, they became thieves to make money.

-During a boss battle with Big Man during Splatoon 3s story campaign, Big Man dives into the ground and transforms into a large silhouette of a manta ray, which will split into smaller versions when attacked.
+During a boss battle with Big Man during Splatoon 3s story campaign, Big Man dives into the ground and transforms into a large silhouette of a manta ray, which would split into smaller versions when attacked.
 Outlets such as Polygon commented on its resemblance to a boss battle during the level "The Manta Storm" from 2002's Super Mario Sunshine, in which Mario fights a similar giant shadow manta ray, with journalists highlighting both bosses use a yellow and greenish-blue ink colour scheme.
 When asked about the parallels in an interview, Inoue acknowledged the reference, joking that "when it [came] to ink, manta rays and bosses, we had no choice but to do it."

 The trio's music were inspired by different cultures; Shiver's singing utilising riffs reminiscent of traditional Japanese singing and Frye's vocal melody was described as "[feeling] as if a desert is in sight".
 Their music is also influenced by Brazilian music, primarily in their beats.
 This is most evident in the song "Anarchy Rainbow", with the song being described as having Japanese tones and vocals mixed with Brazilian and Indian influences.
 The inspirations can also be seen when the trio host Splatfests, with these events resembling Carnival, although the developers have also compared them to Japanese festivals such as the Danjiri Festival and the Gion Festival.
 According to Nogami, the festivals took influence and elements from many different regions from both inside and outside of Japan.
 Their song, "Anarchy Rainbow", is seen as a reference to both the news program as well as their colourful attire.
 Their news program, Anarchy Splatcast, has a set resembling Kamigata rakugo.
 In-universe, Frye was responsible for the creation of the song whilst she was eating okonomiyaki.

 Shiver is voiced by traditional Japanese folk singer Anna Sato, whereas Frye is voiced by singer-songwriter Laura Yokozawa.
 Big Man's voice actor remains unknown.
 When asked if Shiver and Frye's designs resembling their voice actors was intentional, Inoue stated it was a coincidence, adding that the similarities were based on impressions of the voices and songs after first deciding on the designs.